 Simmonds’ test can be used to assess for potential Achilles tendon rupture.
 With the patient kneeling on a chair, with the affected ankle hanging off the edge of the chair, squeeze the affected calf.
 If the Achilles tendon is in continuity, the foot will plantarflex; however, plantarflexion is absent when the tendon is ruptured.

 Both Achilles tendonitis and tendon rupture are typically clinical diagnoses; however, where there is clinical equipoise, an ultrasound scan may be required.
-This is particularly useful for differential complete and partial tears.
+This is particularly useful to differentiate complete and partial tears.

 Cases of chronic tendonitis require rehabilitation and physiotherapy; slow controlled movement against resistance has been shown to increase long term tendon strength and reduced rates of recurrent tendonitis.